Page 6 of 6

 here is no evidence that this type of tourniquet was ever used during the expedition.
 Apparently, when Lewis had to stop bleeding he did so by direct pressure, or by stitching and bandaging.
 More than likely they disposed of Strong's gadget as a trade item.

-A cousin of the martyred Revolutionary War hero Nathan Hale, Joseph Strong was born 10 March 1770 and probably started his medical career working in the drugstore of Drs.
+A cousin of the martyred Revolu-tionary War hero Nathan Hale, Joseph Strong was born 10 March 1770 and probably started his medical career working in the drugstore of Drs.
 Asa and Daniel Hopkins of Hartford, Connecticut.
-After graduating from Yale in 1778, he made his way down to Philadelphia and studied medicine under Benjamin Rush in 1791-92.
+After graduating from Yale in 1778, he made his way down to Philadelphia and studied medicine under Benjamin Rush.
 Like many others, he did not return for a second round of the same courses and did not graduate.
 Instead, he joined the army as a surgeon's mate and served in General Wayne's Legion in the Ohio Campaign.
 In 1796, after the conclusion of Wayne's campaign, Strong left the service and returned to Philadelphia, where he practiced as a surgeon and physician.
 Apparently, he renewed his acquaintance with Dr. Rush and aspired to become a member of the Philadelphia medical establishment.
 His tourniquet did gain favorable attention from some of his colleagues.
 Strong had an entrepreneurial spirit and tried his hand in a wide variety of business ventures such as manufacturing white lead.
 Between 1798 and his death in 1812, he moved several times, which perhaps reflects his changing business interests.
 He died in 1812 from yellow fever.8 Why Gillaspy and Strong?
-There is no apparent evidence that Joseph Strong met Lewis or Clark during the Ohio Campaign but this connection might explain why Whelan bought his goods at this relatively unknown druggist.
+There is no apparent evidence that Joseph Strong met Lewis or Clark during the Ohio Campaign but this connection might explain why Whelan bought his goods from this relatively unknown druggist.
 If Lewis had heard that Strong was a veteran of General Wayne's Campaign, he may have suggested Gillaspy & Strong.
 Perhaps it was Strong's relationship with Rush, who may have referred patients to Gillaspy and Strong to get his anti-bilious pills.
-Either way, these are two pretty strong connections and one does not have to speculate too far to explain why this obscure druggist received this commission.
+Either way, these are two pretty strong connections, and one does not have to speculate too far to explain why this obscure druggist received this commission.

 Of course, a modern observer might ask—what is a physician doing as a druggist?
 In 1803, the lines between apothecary, doctor, and druggist were indistinct.
 Before the burgeoning of medical schools in the 19th century, most physicians learned their occupation via apprenticeship.
 Physicians commonly worked out of drugstores, following a model similar to the British apothecary.
-Strong, for example, apprenticed in such as shop before his one year at Penn.
+Strong, for example, apprenticed in such a shop before his one year at Penn.
 His experience in the military added to his training, which prepared him for the strenuous work of a surgeon in the period before anesthesia.
 Physicians commonly moved from the apothecary shop to wholesaling to chemical manufacturing back to medical practice as whim or economic opportunities shifted.
 As the junior partner in this firm, Strong may have joined Gillaspy in order to promote his tourniquet and sell the products of his other ventures.
 According to Philadelphia city directories, the firm only lasted 4 or 5 years.9

 or many years after its opening in 1807, the store of Thomas W. Dyott stood at the corner of Second and Race Streets in Philadelphia.
 With his extravagant advertising techniques "Dr." Dyott became America's best-known dealer in patent medicines--he called them "family medicines"--such as his "Vegetable Nervous Cordial," and the "Infallible Worm Destroying Lozenges."
 The sign across the front of the building reads "Philadelphia Cheap Drug, Medicine, Chemical, Colour [dyes] & Glass Warehouse."
 Dyotte also owned a large factory for making glass bottles.